nshawn4675/nshawn4675.github.io/_posts/2021-01-05-Remove-Duplicates-from-Sorted-List-II.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 5 - Remove Duplicates from Sorted List II"
 date: 2021-01-05 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Linked List, Amazon]
+tags: [Medium, Linked List, Two Pointers, Amazon, C++]
 ---
 Given the <font color="red">head</font> of a sorted linked list, *delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.* Return *the linked list **sorted** as well.*